Daimajin

-Daimajin (大魔神, Daimajin) is a Japanese tokusatsu (Note: While Daimajin is often regarded as a kaiju by Western sources, it has been cited in Japan as not meeting the requirements to qualify as a kaiju.) series centering on an eponymous fictitious giant warrior god.
+Daimajin (大魔神, Daimajin) is a Japanese tokusatsu (Note: While Daimajin is often regarded as a kaiju by Western sources, it has been cited in Japan as not meeting the requirements to qualify as a kaiju.) series centering on an eponymous vengeful deity.
 It initially consisted of a film trilogy shot simultaneously and released in 1966 with three different directors and predominantly the same crew.
-The series was produced by Daiei Film and contained similar plot structures involving villages being overthrown by warlords, leading to the villagers attempting to reach out to Daimajin, the great demon god, to save them.
+The series was produced by Daiei Film and contained similar plot structures involving villages being oppressed by warlords, forcing them beseech Daimajin (the giant demon god) to save them.